adrianbarahona/SMC-Conference-2019_Perceptual-Evaluation-of-Modal-Synthesis-for-Impact-Based-Sounds/README.md

-# Repository for the Sound & Music Conference 2019 paper "Perceptual Evaluation of Modal Synthesis for Impact-Based Sounds"
+# Repository for the Sound & Music Computing Conference 2019 paper "Perceptual Evaluation of Modal Synthesis for Impact-Based Sounds"

 This repository contains the recorded sounds, synthesizer used and resulting synthesized sounds presented in the [2019 SMC Conference](http://smc2019.uma.es/index.html).